ninsau/flowers-nextjs-table/MIGRATION.md

-# Migration Guide: `nextjs-reusable-table` to `@flowers/nextjs-table`
+# Migration Guide: `nextjs-reusable-table` to `flowers-nextjs-table`

 Welcome to the new, modern version of the table library!
 We're excited for you to use the new features and enjoy a superior developer experience.

-This guide will walk you through the process of upgrading from the legacy `nextjs-reusable-table` (v4.x and below) to the new headless, type-safe `@flowers/nextjs-table`.
+This guide will walk you through the process of upgrading from the legacy `nextjs-reusable-table` (v4.x and below) to the new headless, type-safe `flowers-nextjs-table`.

 ## Why Migrate?